 So, what’s the hype about soaking dried fruits?
 What dried fruits do I soak?
 What alcohol do I use?
 What if I do not prefer alcohol, is there a substitute?
 That’s what this post is about.
 I do not claim that my suggestions are traditional and right, but these are tried and tested over months to know the results.
 Do try out if you’re convinced.
 Traditionally dried fruits are soaked three months to six weeks before Christmas.
 The longer you soak the fruits the better.
 The cake is baked a week or two before Christmas and fed/basted with alcohol.
 These two weeks help the fruits mellow and mingle with alcohol, flavors mature and the cake ripens.

 What dried fruits do I soak?
 This depends on the kind of fruit cake do you want to bake.
 Would you like your fruit cake dark and bold or light and mild.
 Dark colored fruits give dark fruit cakes, light colored fruits give light fruit cakes.
 I prefer a mix of both to balance out colors and flavors.
 Please use the best dried fruits and nuts you can get.
 Good stuff always gives flavorful results.
 I use organic, preservative free dried fruits without artificial flavors or sweetness, artificial colors or other additives.
-Sulfur Dioxide or E220 is the usual suspect that is used ‘safe’ preservative in dried fruits to retain freshness and color.
+Sulfur Dioxide or E220 is the usual suspect that is used as a ‘safe’ preservative in dried fruits to retain freshness and color.
 Use unsulfured dried fruits as folks allergic to sulfur react to this preservative.
 Unsulfured dried fruits are superior in quality.

 Dark Dried Fruits

 1) Vine fruits like Raisins, Currants and Sultanas make a major portion of the soaked fruits.
 They are all dried grapes with difference in origin, color and type.
 Raisins are dried white moscatel grapes that’s dark in color.
 Sultanas are golden and plump.
 These are also called golden raisins.
 Currants are smaller than raisins and sultanas made from corinth grapes.
-I chop these roughly.
 Do not mince finely.
 These fruits give texture to your cakes.
 Fine minces will weigh down the cake making it dense.